maticnetwork/bor/docs/config.md

 Toml files format used in geth are being deprecated.

-Now, we will use json and [hcl](https://github.com/hashicorp/hcl) formats to create configuration files.
-This is the format in Hcl alongside the default values:
+Bor uses uses JSON and [HCL](https://github.com/hashicorp/hcl) formats to create configuration files.
+This is the format in HCL alongside the default values:

 ```
 chain = "mainnet"